 Growth and Development | Physical Development | Cognitive Development | Emotional & Social Development | Language Development | Sensory & Motor Development

-Your baby will grow and change more in the first year of life than during any time, making it an exciting and sometimes nerve-wracking age for parents.
-During this time of rapid growth and development, make sure to take your infant in for the regular checkups recommended by your pediatrician and to stay up-to-date on any immunizations.
+Your newborn will grow and change more in the first year of life than during any time, making it an exciting and sometimes nerve-wracking age for parents.
+During this time of rapid growth and physical development, make sure to take your infant in for the regular checkups recommended by your pediatrician and to stay up-to-date on any immunizations.